selfrefactor/rambdax/README.md

 <summary>2 failed <italic>Ramda.cond</italic> specs

-> :boom: Reason for the failure: pass to transformer is not applied in rambda
+> :boom: Reason for the failure: pass to transformer is not applied in Rambda method
 </summary>

 ```javascript